 Rights and Responsibilities

-Faculty, students with disabilities, and Disability Services for Students have rights and responsibilities related to reasonable accommodations under the Americans with Disabilities Act, the Section 504 of the Rehabilitation Act, and the Montana Human Rights Act.
+Faculty, students with disabilities, and the Office for Disability Equity have rights and responsibilities related to reasonable accommodations under the Americans with Disabilities Act, the Section 504 of the Rehabilitation Act, and the Montana Human Rights Act.
 Collaborative efforts among these three parties will ensure equal access.

 Faculty is responsible for creating and maintaining an accessible learning environment, while at the same time maintaining academic standards.
 Faculty expects the student to initiate accommodation requests and provides reasonable accommodations to ensure equal access.
-Faculty also refers students to Disability Services when necessary and refrains from retaliation against individuals advocating for accessibility.
+Faculty also refers students to the Office for Disability Equity when necessary and refrains from retaliation against individuals advocating for accessibility.

-Disability Services for Students determines the students' eligibility, coordinates and provides reasonable accommodations.
-Disability Services responds in a timely manner to students who request accommodations and services.
-Disability Services emphasizes collaborative partnership with faculty and other campus community members to assure that the UM programs are accessible and usable by students with disabilities.
+The Office for Disability Equity determines the students' eligibility, coordinates and provides reasonable accommodations.
+We respond in a timely manner to students who request accommodations and services.
+We emphasize collaborative partnership with faculty and other campus community members to assure that the UM programs are accessible and usable by students with disabilities.

 Student's Confidentiality and Faculty's Right

-All students' documents which Disability Services collects are regarded with strict confidentiality.
-Disability Services does not reveal the diagnosis of any student registered with us.
+We treat all students' documents with strict confidentiality.
+We do not reveal the diagnosis of any student who is connected with us.
 Faculty members have the right to know the following:

-- The student has a disability verified by Disability Services.
+- The student has a disability verified by the Office for Disability Equity

 There must be a logical link between the functional limitations and the recommended accommodations or adjustments.